Jose Advincula

-José Lázaro Fuerte Advíncula Jr. (born March 30, 1952) is a Filipino friar of the Dominican Order and a prelate of the Catholic Church who has been the 33rd and present Metropolitan Archbishop of Manila since 2021.
-He previously served as Bishop of San Carlos from 2001 to 2011, and Metropolitan Archbishop of Cápiz from 2011 to 2021.
-On December 16, 2020, Pope Francis appointed Advíncula as a member of the Dicastery for Clergy, and made him a cardinal in November 2020.
+Jose Fuerte Advincula Jr. (born March 30, 1952) is a Filipino prelate and the archbishop of Manila.
+Pope Francis made him a cardinal in 2020.

 Early life and studies

-Advíncula was born on March 30, 1952, in Dumalag, Capiz, to José Firmalino Advíncula and Carmen Falsis Fuerte.
-He studied at Saint Pius X Seminary High School in Roxas City where Jaime Sin became his teacher, and stayed on after graduating to study philosophy.
-He then earned a bachelor's degree in theology at the University of Santo Tomas in Manila.
+Advincula was born on March 30, 1952, in Dumalag, Capiz, to Jose Firmalino Advincula and Carmen Falsis Fuerte.
+He studied at Saint Pius X Seminary High School in Roxas City where Jaime Sin became his teacher.
+He earned a bachelor's degree in theology at the University of Santo Tomas in Manila.

-He later studied at De La Salle University, where he earned a Master of Arts (MA) degree in Education, Major in Guidance and Counseling.
+He later studied at De La Salle University, where he earned a Master of Arts (MA) degree in education, Major in Guidance and Counseling.
 He then studied canon law at the Angelicum in Rome, where he earned his licentiate.
-During these studies he joined the Order of Preachers.
+During these studies he temporarily joined the Order of Preachers.

 Ministry

 Priesthood

-He was ordained a priest of the Archdiocese of Cápiz on April 4, 1976.
+He was ordained a priest of the Archdiocese of Capiz on April 4, 1976.
 He worked as spiritual director of St. Pius X Seminary while also professor and dean of studies.

 After finishing his studies abroad, he returned to the Philippines and worked at the seminary of Nueva Segovia in Vigan, Ilocos Sur, and in the regional seminary of Jaro.
-In 1995, he became rector of St. Pius X Seminary of Cápiz; he also held positions in the administration of the archdiocese as defender of the bond, promoter of justice, and judicial vicar.
+In 1995, he became rector of St. Pius X Seminary of Capiz; he also held positions in the administration of the archdiocese as defender of the bond, promoter of justice, and judicial vicar.
 In 1999, he became parish priest of Santo Tomás de Villanueva Parish in Dao, Capiz.

-San Carlos episcopate
+Bishop of San Carlos (2001–2011)

-Pope John Paul II appointed him Bishop of San Carlos in Negros Occidental on July 25, 2001, and he received his episcopal consecration on September 8 before taking possession of the see three days later.
-During his tenure in San Carlos, he opened ten mission stations, located in far-flung areas being prepared to become full-fledged parishes.
+Pope John Paul II appointed him bishop of San Carlos in Negros Occidental on July 25, 2001, and he received his episcopal consecration on September 8 before taking possession of the see three days later.
+During his tenure in San Carlos, he opened ten mission stations in remote areas.
 From 2003 to 2011, he was a member of the Episcopal Commission on Indigenous Peoples of the Catholic Bishops' Conference of the Philippines (CBCP), as well as its Episcopal Commission on the Doctrine of the Faith from 2005 to 2013.

-Capiz episcopate
+Archbishop of Capiz (2012–2021)

-On November 9, 2011, Pope Benedict XVI named him Archbishop of Cápiz.
+On November 9, 2011, Pope Benedict XVI named him archbishop of Capiz.
 He was installed at the Immaculate Conception Metropolitan Cathedral in Roxas City on January 11, 2012.
-Advincula and fellow archbishops Luis Antonio Tagle of Manila, John F. Du of Palo, and Romulo Valles of Davao received the pallium — the symbol of their authority as metropolitan archbishops — from Benedict XVI on June 29, 2012, in Rome.
+Advincula and fellow archbishops Luis Antonio Tagle of Manila, John F. Du of Palo, and Romulo Valles of Davao received the pallium from Benedict XVI on June 29, 2012, in Rome.

-On March 3, 2023, Pope Francis appointed Baguio Bishop Victor Barnuevo Bendico (also his former vicar general) to succeed Advincula as Archbishop of Capiz.